-In its capacity as regulator of SMSFs, the ATO does not take a big stick approach to applying these rules and regulations.
-As long as the Trustees have a genuine interest in the retirement benefit of the Fund at heart, there won’t be any penalties.
+In its capacity as regulator of SMSF’s, the ATO does not take a big stick approach to applying these rules and regulations.
+As long as the Trustees have a genuine interest in the retirement benefits of the Fund at heart, there won’t be any penalties.

 Trustees must maintain an SMSF in a manner that complies at all times with the sole purpose test.
 This is the most important rule of Superannuation.

 Watch the ATO’s Animated Info Guide